Board of Directors

 Manodj Hindori

 Manodj Hindori, MSc, graduated in environmental engineering at the Wageningen University in the Netherlands.
-Back in his home country, Suriname, he worked for over fifteen years for the Inter-American Development Bank in a number of projects, among others, in the area of health sector reform and health systems management.
+Back in his home country, Suriname, he worked for over fifteen years for the Inter-American Development Bank (IADB) on health sector reform and health systems management.
 In 2008 he became the CEO of the St. Vincentius Hospital in Paramaribo.
 He served for many years as chairman of the National Hospital Board of Suriname.
+After 14 years of service, in early 2022 Manodj exchanged his career in the hospital for a career in international diplomacy.
+In August 2023, he was appointed as non-resident ambassador for his country to Turkey.

-Manodj is the co-founder and chairman of the board of the Foundation for Perinatal Interventions and Research in Suriname (Perisur), a nonprofit organization that promotes good health and quality of care for pregnant women, young mothers and their babies.
-Manodj was closely involved in the development and implementation of group care in three hospitals in Suriname.
-Currently he is active in the implementation of group care in primary health care settings in deprived communities, targeting vulnerable women and their babies.
+Manodj is the co-founder and Board Chair of the Foundation for Perinatal Interventions and Research in Suriname (Perisur), a nonprofit organization that promotes good health and quality of care for pregnant women, young mothers, and their babies.
+Manodj was closely involved in the development and implementation of Group Care in three hospitals in Suriname.
+Currently he is active in the implementation of Group Care in primary health care settings in low-income communities, with a focus on vulnerable women and their babies, and is part of the implementation research team carrying out the European Union-funded GC1000 initiative in 7 countries (Horizon 2020 research and innovation programme under grant agreement No 848147).

 Amy Crockett